samuk/OpenDualMotorDriver/README.md

 4. Connect USB to your computer and launch the GUI, or open a serial terminal at 115200 baud.
 5. Send `M200 H0 S1` to enable bridge 0, then `M203 H0 S250` to drive at 25%.
 6. For position control, see the minimal sequences at the end of [`Firmware/API_REFERENCE.md`](Firmware/API_REFERENCE.md).

-## License

-This project is dual-licensed:

-- **Firmware and host software** (everything in `Firmware/` and `Software/`) are released under the MIT license — see [`LICENSE`](LICENSE).
-- **Hardware design files** (everything in `Hardware/`, including schematics, PCB layout, gerbers, and BOM) are released under the [CERN Open Hardware Licence Version 2 — Strongly Reciprocal](https://ohwr.org/cernohl) — see [`LICENSE-HARDWARE`](LICENSE-HARDWARE).

-If you build a derivative of the hardware, CERN-OHL-S v2 requires you to publish your modified design files under the same license.
-The MIT license on the firmware does not impose that requirement on derived code.

 ## Disclaimer